asascience-open/nextgen-dmac/docs/ingest/events.md

 ## RabbitMq

 There are many modern messaging frameworks to choose from today.
 Every cloud platform provides their own brand of messaging (Amazon Simple Queue Service (SQS), Google Pub/Sub, and Azure Service Bus) and there are numerous open-source platforms as well.
-We are currently selecting RabbitMq as the messaging broker for prototyping because it is relatively simple to configure, open source, and cloud platform independent.
+We initially prototyped RabbitMq as the messaging broker because it is relatively simple to configure, open source, and cloud platform independent.
+From a system architecture perspective, the main difference between SQS and RabbitMq is that SQS only works on AWS while RabbitMq will work on whatever platform it is installed on.
+However, SQS is already configured and "comes with" AWS natively.

 > RabbitMQ is the most widely deployed open source message broker.
 RabbitMQ is lightweight and easy to deploy on premises and in the cloud.
 It supports multiple messaging protocols. (https://www.rabbitmq.com/)